How to deal with difficult clients?

 4. The client who haggles over price

 There are many ways to offer solutions to your clients.
 You can provide payment installments, request a percentage of their profits from your services, or create a bulk discount system.
 However, if your client continues to haggle despite these efforts, it’s not worth it.
-Be honest and let them know they simply can’t afford your services.
+Politely walk away.
+You’re not a bargain bin.
 If they still want to work with you, propose a reduced project scope to fit their budget.

 Being paid promptly after completing a job is a sign of recognition and respect for the work done.
 To ensure this, it’s crucial to have clients sign a contract or quotation before starting the project that involves the payment terms.
 This provides legal protection in case of any issues.
 If you find yourself constantly sending reminders for payment, complete the current project and consider not taking on new ones from that client.
 Another effective practice is requesting a 50% upfront payment to maintain healthy cash flow during the project, with the remaining 50% due upon project completion.